 <Placeholder for a summary>

+For Question1-2b, based on the feedback from companies, we conclude the following:

+Most companies think supply the UE action in the text for RRC_INACTIVE state in TS36.331 is not necessary;

+1 company think if not supply the UE action for RRC_INACTIVE, the mobility history will have no continuity.

+Based on the summary from Question1-2, Question1-2a and Question1-2b, we propose the following:

+Proposal 1-2: In NR, UE can store the mobility history information for RRC_IDLE, RRC_INACTIVE and RRC_CONNECTED states and there is no need to differentiate the records among different RRC states.

-In LTE, the mobility history information collected by UE is propagated to the other RAN node after information retrieval by one RAN node.
+Proposal 1-2a: The enhancement for mobility history information should focus on NR, any enhancement for mobility history information for eLTE should be down-prioritised.In LTE, the mobility history information collected by UE is propagated to the other RAN node after information retrieval by one RAN node.
 In NR, this may also be supported it by propagating the UE collected mobility history information to the other RAN node by means of handover preparation procedure and Retrieve UE context procedure.

 If RRC_INACTIVE state could be applied for mobility history information, the related UE context could be stored in the network and could also be propagated between the RAN nodes.